 I obviously don’t recall any of the information from this day.
-J This is what Dan and my family has told me.
+This is what Dan and my family have told me.

 The surgery started bright and early on Thursday, December 3, 2009.
 The surgeon needed a fresh team as this surgery was predicted to last anywhere from 6 to 24 hours.